dotnet/interactive/DEVELOPER-GUIDE.md

 ## Build and test

+1. (*Windows only*) Open a PowerShell terminal as administrator and run `<REPO-ROOT>/src/ensure-symlinks.ps1`.

-1. Run `npm i` in the `<REPO-ROOT>/src/dotnet-interactive-vscode/` directory.
+2. Run `npm i` in the `<REPO-ROOT>/src/dotnet-interactive-vscode/insiders/` directory.

-2. Open the `<REPO-ROOT>/src/dotnet-interactive-vscode/` directory in Visual Studio Code Insiders.
-(From your terminal, you can run `code-insiders <REPO-ROOT>/src/dotnet-interactive-vscode/`.)
+3. Open the `<REPO-ROOT>/src/dotnet-interactive-vscode/insiders` directory in Visual Studio Code Insiders.
+(From your terminal, you can run `code-insiders <REPO-ROOT>/src/dotnet-interactive-vscode/insiders`.)

-3. Make appropriate changes to the `<REPO-ROOT>/src/` directory.
+4. Make the desired source code changes.

-4. Press F5 to launch the Visual Studio Code Extension Development Host.
+5. Press F5 to launch the Visual Studio Code Extension Development Host.

-5. Run `.NET Interactive: Create new blank notebook` or open a file with the `.ipynb` extension.
+6. Run `.NET Interactive: Create new blank notebook` or open a file with the `.ipynb` extension.

 ## Use a local build of the `dotnet-interactive` tool